ignitabull18/ii-agent/README.md

 ```
 *Note: Due to a bug in the latest docker, if you receive and error, try running with `--force-recreate`.
 For example `./start.sh --force-recreate `*

+After running start.sh, you can check your application at: localhost:3000

 Run `./stop.sh` to tear down the service.

 ### Manual Installation